This page provides useful information and guidance for Group Leaders and Treasurers.

 If a member opts in to a payment plan, the member will receive an automated email notification 30 days before the next payment instalment date to remind them that the next payment will be deducted from their nominated credit or debit card.

-The payment plan is a quarterly payment of set instalments.
+The payment plan (from April 2022) is a quarterly payment of set instalments.
 For an existing member who opts into the payment plan, the instalment dates will be as follows:

 - 1 April